GuriAnon/wtiteups/HTB/Traverxec/README.md

 Not gonna lie, i got stuck pretty bad here.

-I whent back to tho that linpeas result.
+I whent back to that linpeas result.
 Back to that place where i found the .htpasswd file.
 I saw it was inside /var/nostromo/conf.
 So i move tho this folder to check things out.

 ![image](https://user-images.githubusercontent.com/84482765/126085386-b4c0ccc0-0e65-444f-b0aa-cdc4856d21b7.png)